 For all programs, students pay their Lake Forest College tuition plus a program fee.
 The program fee for the In the Loop program includes orientation, housing, a UPASS for CTA travel, meet-ups with alumni, internship supervision, and a meal stipend.

 Here is an estimated budget for your 2018/2019 program.

 Lake Forest College Tuition

 Total Out-of-Pocket Expenses

-Tuition rates and program fees are subject to change each year, but this information was up-to-date as of June 2016 for the 2016/2017 academic year.
+Tuition rates and program fees are subject to change each year, but this information was up-to-date as of February 2018.